rmathena79/put-a-bird-on-it/README.md

 * (Can't find a good source without scraping) Show pictures in popups

 TODO
-* Simplify name selection with dropsdowns for genus or full scientific name
-* Add trend lines for genus, probably on a second Y axis
+* Add trend lines for genus and species when applicable
+* Don't draw the percentage graph when there's no name filter
-* Consolidate redundant code
+* Consolidate redundant code, espescially graph generation and the whole Flask API
+* Move "normalization" script to a simple .py file, and don't call it "normalization".
 * Make Enter work for applying filters
-* Move "normalization" script to a simple .py file, and don't call it "normalization".
 * Probably make all table and column names lowercase
 * Ideally eBird citation data should come from the database, since it could vary depending on dataset.